Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 The PSA Cryptography driver interface supports two types of cryptoprocessors, and accordingly two types of drivers.

 * **Transparent** drivers implement cryptographic operations on keys that are provided in cleartext at the beginning of each operation.
 They are typically used for hardware **accelerators**.
 When a transparent driver is available for a particular combination of parameters (cryptographic algorithm, key type and size, etc.), it is used instead of the default software implementation.
-Transparent drivers can also be pure software implementations that are distributed as plug-ins to a PSA Crypto implementation (for example, an alternative implementation with different performance characteristics, or a certified implementation).
+Transparent drivers can also be pure software implementations that are distributed as plug-ins to a PSA Cryptography implementation (for example, an alternative implementation with different performance characteristics, or a certified implementation).
 * **Opaque** drivers implement cryptographic operations on keys that can only be used inside a protected environment such as a **secure element**, a hardware security module, a smartcard, a secure enclave, etc. An opaque driver is invoked for the specific [key location](#lifetimes-and-locations) that the driver is registered for: the dispatch is based on the key's lifetime.

 ### Requirements